 A Future Lost

-Like any act of homicide, abortion steals from its victims the opportunity to live out their future life.
+Like any act of homicide, abortion steals from its victims their future life.

 Killing is one of the worst crimes because of the impact it has on the victim.
 Killing deprives the victim of life.
 The loss of life is the greatest possible loss anyone can suffer because it deprives us of all the experiences and enjoyments that otherwise would have been part of our futures, which we now value or would have come to value.
 If the loss of our valuable future is what makes killing you and me wrong, then abortion is equally wrong, because it deprives the fetus of its “future like ours”.